brandur/sorg/content/drafts/redis-streams.md

 Dozens of cloud providers (including big ones like AWS) offer a hosted version.

-Once you're operating at serious scale, consider switching to Kafka.
+Once you're operating at serious scale, Kafka might be the right fit.
 In the meantime, Redis streams make a great (and economic) alternative.

 ### Configuring Redis for durability (#redis-durability)

 One highly desirable property of a unified log is that it's
-***durable***, meaning that even if its host crashes or something terrible happens, it doesn't lose any information that producers think has been persisted.
+***durable***, meaning that even if its host crashes or something terrible happens, it doesn't lose information that producers think they had persisted.

 By default Redis is not durable; a sane configuration choice when it's been used for caching or rate limiting,